aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_studios_l3ls_evpn.rst

 There are user tags and tags the system creates using the *"auto tagger"* as we move through our studio configurations.
 |br| Tags are formed in a **label:value format.**
-|br| For this lab, we will be using ``“DC1:ALL”`` for all assets in ``DC1``, and adding ``“LEAFS:DC1”`` for our leafs.
-Let's go ahead and tag our devices now.
+|br| For this lab, we will be using ``“DC:DC1”`` for all assets in ``DC1``, Let's go ahead and tag our devices now.

    NOTE:
-   |br| We should try to only use our user created tags in our studio assignments via the query builder for this lab.
-   |br|  As a best practice, there are labels you should avoid using such as *“DC”* and *“container”*, as these are used by studios during creation.
     |br| You can use almost any naming convention that makes sense for your use case.
 Examples are for this lab.